freebasic/fbc/FreeBASIC/tests/readme.txt

 Use 'make log-tests ALLOW_CUNIT=1' to build the cunit tests along with the log-tests.
-ALLOW_CUNIT=1 is slower than actually linking with the fbcu/cunit library, but will allow the tests to be run on DOS systems.
-(No support for cunit on DOS as of this writing)
+ALLOW_CUNIT=1 is slower than actually linking with the fbcu/cunit library, but should allow tests to be run without needing the libcunit.a library.

 When 'ALLOW_CUNIT=1' is used, fbcu/fake/fbcu.bi is used as a replacement for fbcu/include/fbcu.bi.
-This alternate include file is necessary for building the tests under DOS.
+This alternate include file may be needed for building the tests under DOS.

 Use 'make failed-tests' to rebuild just those tests that failed in the last testing session using 'make log-tests'.